-I am going to pick up on the theme of my sermon given on the Last Great Day, but at the same time I am going to move on to a specific aspect of seeking God that everyone of us has hard difficulty with.
+I am going to pick up on the theme of my sermon given on the Last Great Day ["God, the Church's Greatest Problem"], but at the same time I am going to move on to a specific aspect of seeking God that everyone of us has hard difficulty with.
 I will focus on that issue because each of us needs a vision and a great deal of perseverance to overcome it.

 Turn forward to Hebrews 11:8, always remembering what we just read in Hebrews 10—"Cast not away therefore your confidence" and that we "have need of patience" in order to persevere.

-Now seeking God should be one of life's most pleasurable experiences.
-I am not talking of pleasure in the sense of a thrilling energy-charged surge of wishful delight, but a steady sustained sense of growing satisfaction and contentment derived from the knowledge of something of great personal value being accomplished.
+Seeking God should be one of life's most pleasurable experiences.
+I am not talking of pleasure in the sense of a thrilling, energy-charged surge of wishful delight, but a steady sustained sense of growing satisfaction and contentment derived from the knowledge of something of great personal value being accomplished.

 There is something we should understand about Abraham's example.
 That accomplishing of the sense of satisfaction was not easy for him.
 It required a vision.
 That is what it says there in Hebrews 11.
 They "saw"—meaning spiritually.
 They did not literally see it, but they saw a great goal that they were going for, and he had a vision that motivated sustained efforts.
 The emphasis is on the word "sustained."
 It entailed many daily sacrifices while achieving important elements that one cannot easily see.

 It says that Abraham and Sarah lived in tents following their being called out.
 Archeologists have shown us that they departed from quite a sophisticated culture that boasted such things as indoor plumbing.
 Would you believe it?
 They had toilets of some kind right in their home.
 They had water, under pressure, up to the second floor in the buildings they built.
 The water was delivered right into their home.